Giving Pledge or Purpose Pledge?

 The recent Theodore Schleifer piece in The New York Times, “The Billionaire Backlash Against a Philanthropic Dream,” chronicles the fading momentum of the Giving Pledge—the initiative where billionaires pledge to give away at least half their wealth.
 But Schleifer’s coverage misses a more fundamental problem: both the Giving Pledge and similar efforts assume it’s normal, and acceptable, for individuals to accumulate extraordinary wealth first, then give back selectively.
-The real question shouldn’t be how billionaires distribute their fortunes, it should be why our economic system allows such extreme wealth concentration in the first place.
+The real question shouldn’t be how billionaires distribute their fortunes—it should be why our economic system allows such extreme wealth concentration in the first place.

 The Original Billionaire Playbook

-In the article, venture capitalist Marc Andreessen describes what used to be an implicit social contract:
+In the article, venture capitalist Marc Andreessen describes what used to be an implicit social contract: billionaires would make money, give back through philanthropy, and then be praised by the media and society.

 That is not a new idea.
 It is a direct descendant of Andrew Carnegie’s 1889 essay, The Gospel of Wealth.
 Carnegie argued that extreme wealth inequality was acceptable, so long as the wealthy eventually redistributed their fortunes through philanthropy.

-The model is simple:
+The model itself, though, is worth examining:

-- Accumulate enormous wealth through business.
+1. Accumulate enormous wealth through business.

-- Give a portion away later through philanthropy.
+2. Give a portion away later through philanthropy.

-- Earn public admiration for doing so.
+3.Earn public admiration for doing so.

 The System Behind the Wealth